/institutional/perspectives/portfolio-strategy/asset-backed-securities-abs

 • ABS carry investor-friendly features intended to help protect against loss and improve liquidity, including bankruptcy remoteness, prioritization of payments, overcollateralization, excess spread, amortization, professional servicing, and diversity of payers within each underlying pool.

 • Lenders, lessors, and specialty finance companies commonly turn to the structured credit market for funding.
 Additionally, traditional corporate borrowers that receive payments under contract may securitize those contracts as an alternative to issuing corporate debt, particularly when the contracts are of higher credit quality.
-We illustrate such a situation with a case study.
+We illustrate such a situation with a case study (see page 11).

 • Successful investment in structured credit requires dedicated credit, trading, technology, and legal resources, institutional knowledge, and a disciplined investment process.